Laura Izibor: Film and television

-Laura debuts in One Tree Hill during the 8th Season (2010).
+Laura debuted in One Tree Hill during the 8th Season (2010).
 Her song "Can't be Love", which she created specifically for the show, debuted during the 6th episode on 20 October 2010.

 Musical style

 Izibor cites James Brown, Aretha Franklin and Carole King as her inspirations.

 Izibor music has been compared to recording artists Aretha Franklin, Corinne Bailey Rae and Alicia Keys.
 Nicole Frehsée of Rolling Stone magazine described Izibor's debut album, Let the Truth Be Told, as "a sunny, chick-flick-worthy take on vintage soul".
 Noted UK R&B writer Pete Lewis of 'Blues & Soul' described the album as "Anchored firmly in classic R&B and effectively combining a reverence for the traditions of vintage, warm piano-driven soul with a fresh twist of modern sensibility".
 While Pete Daniel Smith of Sunday Mercury described the album as a "dazzling R&B debut", noting "a remarkable soul vocal that'll send shivers down your spine".